12 Great Ways to Get Rid of Bloating

 Some people also experience this condition due to muscle reflexes in the abdominal wall and diaphragm.

-If you have chronic, unresolved bloating, it’s important to seek medical advice to treat the underlying cause.
+In rare circumstances, bloating may be a symptom of a medical problem so if you have chronic, unresolved bloating, it’s important to seek medical advice to treat the underlying cause.

 2. Limit foods that trigger bloating